Get insider access

 Workshop

 The SEBO Airbelt D4 is a premium canister vacuum.
-It feels amazingly well-built, is remarkably easy to maintain, and delivers strong performance on a wide variety of surfaces.
+It feels amazingly well-built, is remarkably easy to maintain, and has a powerful suction motor.
 It features a wide variety of convenience features, including a rocker switch that allows you to fine-tune its suction power, an onboard tool storage compartment, and an operating range of over fifty feet.
 Its three-level filtration system also makes it a good option if you suffer from serious allergies.
 It's somewhat heavy, and its stiff hose can make it a little tricky to maneuver in cluttered areas.

 Our Verdict

-The SEBO D4 is excellent for bare floors.
-It easily cleans pet hair as well as small and bulky debris on this surface type, with minimal loss in suction performance as its dirtbag fills up.
+The SEBO D4 is good for bare floors.
+Its Kombi straight-suction head sits too close to the ground to clean medium and bulky debris like rice or cereal on this surface type, though it's more than powerful enough to suck up finer debris.
 It also does an amazing job of clearing messes in cracks and doesn't make much noise.
 Build quality is excellent, and the vacuum itself is remarkably easy to maintain.
 The long replacement intervals for its dirtbag and filters mean that recurring costs are low, especially for a bagged vacuum.
 It also has a very long range and is easy to maneuver, though its stiff hose can make it hard to maneuver in tight spots.

 Pros